 The Facebook Messenger is a separate app just to make Facebook messaging more convenient, and the second most popular messenger app in Thailand.

-What I like about this app is that it shows the profile pictures of the people that have sent you a message in form of small circles right on your home screen so you can decide which one to tap on and read and which one to tap one for longer and drag right into the recycle bin.
+What I like about this app is that it shows the profile pictures of the people that have sent you a message in form of small circles right on your home screen (on Android) so you can decide which one to tap on and read and which one to tap on for longer and drag right into the trash bin.

 3. WhatsApp Messenger